ptoomey3/Keychain-Dumper/README.md

 ### Sign It

-Using the entitlements.xml file found in the projects Git repository, sign the binary.
+Using the entitlements.xml file found in the Keychain-Dumper Git repository, sign the binary.
 The below certificate was named "Test Cert 1", but you should subsitute the name you used during the certificate creation step above.

 	codesign -fs "Test Cert 1" --entitlements entitlements.xml keychain_dumper